 Brazilian Attorney Scholarship

-A scholarship available to be awarded to a top Brazilian attorney to attend the University of Miami's one-year postgraduate LLM program in international arbitration.
+This is awarded to a top Brazilian attorney to attend the one-year postgraduate LLM program in international arbitration.
+Read More.